Task list and task board

 If you move the cursor on the task line, there are a couple of options you can use:

-Just click the pencil icon to open task modify view and change task details.
+Just click the pencil icon to open the task modify view and change task details.
+You can open the task detailed view by clicking on the task name in the list.

-4. a button to mark a task as done
+3. A button to mark a task as done.

-Just double click the button to mark the task done with today's date.
+Just double-click the tick icon on the row of the task to mark it done with today's date.

 If you wish to find a task by a keyword, type it into the search box.